 In addition to its historic past, Mercer County is flush with recreational opportunities.

 Entertainment options abound in Mercer County.
-From our numerous theaters, including the Kelsey Theatre at Mercer County Community College and the renowned McCarter Theatre, to Arm & Hammer Park, home of the Trenton Thunder; and Sun National Bank Center.
+From our numerous theaters, including the Kelsey Theatre at Mercer County Community College and the renowned McCarter Theatre, to Arm & Hammer Park, home of the Trenton Thunder; and CURE Insurance Arena.